Birmingham station group: Tram

-West Midlands Metro services from Wolverhampton St. Georges terminate here, and run at up to a 6-8 minute frequency.
+West Midlands Metro services from Wolverhampton terminate here, and run at up to a 6-8 minute frequency.

 Birmingham Moor Street

-Birmingham Moor Street is the city's second busiest station and is currently served by local trains the lines through Shirley and Henley-in-Arden to Stratford-upon-Avon and to Leamington via Solihull, and Chiltern Clubman services to London Marylebone.
+Birmingham Moor Street is the city's second busiest station and is currently served by local trains for the lines through Shirley and Henley-in-Arden to Stratford-upon-Avon and to Leamington via Solihull, and Chiltern Clubman services to London Marylebone.
 Chiltern also operate a limited number of weekday services from Marylebone terminating at Moor Street formed of class 67 locomotives and hauled coaching stock.
 On summer Sundays it is used by steam locomotives running tourist specials between Snow Hill and Stratford upon Avon and trains between Snow Hill and Tyseley for Vintage Trains.
 The station is located on Moor Street Queensway opposite the Pavilions Shopping Centre and the Bull Ring.
 Services are provided by Chiltern Railways and West Midlands Trains.

 Birmingham Snow Hill

 Birmingham Snow Hill is located on Colmore Row and Livery Street and is managed by West Midlands Trains.
 Snow Hill provides a link between the Snow Hill Lines and the West Midlands Metro.